entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 - [Install](#install): `ent bundle install` applies the bundle to the Entando instance.
 It is then available in the App Builder for unlimited reuse within the application.

-See [Build and Publish a Bundle Project](../../tutorials/create/pb/publish-project-bundle.md) for more details.
+See the [Build and Publish a Simple Bundle](../../tutorials/create/pb/publish-simple-bundle.md) tutorial to see the full process.
+And for more information on Entando Bundle specifications, go to the [Bundle Details](../curate/bundle-details.md) page.

 ## Docker-based Bundle Commands
 | Commands | Subcommands |  Description |